GarboMuffin/nicehash-calculator/README.md

 # NiceHash Profit Calculator for Buyers v2

-A JavaScript program to estimate the profitability of buying hashing power on NiceHash.
+A JavaScript program to estimate the profitability of buying hashing power on [NiceHash (referral link)](https://www.nicehash.com/?refby=258346).

 Get help by [making an issue](https://github.com/GarboMuffin/nicehash-calculator/issues/new).

-**This project is not affiliated with or endorsed by NiceHash.**
+**This project is not affiliated with NiceHash.
+I am not responsible for any losses that may come as a result of this project.**

 This README is a work in progress and very incomplete.